marcinsdance/sloth-invoices/README.md

 bower install
 php app/console doctrine:schema:update --force

+You will also need <a href="http://wkhtmltopdf.org/" target="_blank">wkhtmltopdf</a> installed on your server.

 Grunt is used for merging sass files with bootstrap: cd web/assets/vendor/bootstrap; grunt watch

 &#35;TODO change frontend setup...

+You can check the working version of the project at: http://invoice.expandingweb.com/